maynhile13105/HW5-COMPLETESITE/README.md

 Also, I added the hover for the sections in the persona so that users can read the contents inside each section easier because the size is bigger (I zoomed in the section when it is hover).

+I added the theme button to all pages so that users can keep the same theme on all pages when users try to switch to different pages.